St. Thomas's Anglican Church (Toronto)

 St. Thomas's Church, Huron Street is a parish of the Anglican Church of Canada in Toronto, Ontario.
 One of the earliest Anglo-Catholic congregations in Canada, it was established in 1874, moving twice before settling into its present building, adjacent to the Annex on the western edge of the University of Toronto's downtown campus.

-The liturgy and music at St. Thomas's make it a "destination" church.
-Many people who do not live within the boundaries of the parish attend services, especially students, staff, and faculty at the University of Toronto.
+The liturgy and music at St. Thomas's make it a destination church.
+Many people who do not live within the boundaries of the parish attend its services, especially students, staff, and faculty at the University of Toronto.
 The parish describes itself as "an active and welcoming Anglo-Catholic parish rooted in Scripture, Reason, and Tradition."

+The Rector is Fr.
+Nathan J. A. Humphrey, who is assisted by honorary associate priests.
+The music staff are: Organist & Choirmaster Elizabeth Anderson and Assistant Organist & Choirmaster Manuel Piazza.

 History

 The Arts and Crafts building, designed by architect and parishioner Eden Smith (1858–1949), was opened on January 17, 1893.
 The First World War Memorial Baptistery with Bromsgrove Guild stained-glass windows was completed in 1922.

 The aesthetic theorist and poet T. E. Hulme attended St Thomas's while living in Toronto briefly in 1906 after leaving Cambridge University.
 He is an important figure in Modernist literature, influencing, among others, Ezra Pound and T.S.
 Eliot.
 The world-famous English pianist Gerald Moore (1899–1987) grew up and obtained most of his music education in Toronto.
 In his early life, he was sub-organist at St Thomas's.

 The parish's logo was designed by Allan Fleming for its centenary celebrations in 1974.